 - It is the most common factitial skin disease of childhood.

-Neurotic excoriation presentation
+Neurotic excoriation symptoms

 - There is a history of picking, digging or scraping of the skin.
 There may or may not be an obvious inciting incident.
 The patient may be unaware of the self-inflicted trauma at the time and may only notice the resulting lesions.